thosgood/this-weeks-finds/markdown/201-250/week202.md

 12\) Joachim Kock, Frobenius Algebras and 2D Topological Quantum Field Theories, Cambridge U. Press, Cambridge, 2003.

-This is mainly about 2d TQFTs, where the concept of \"Frobenius algebra\" reigns supreme, and everything is very easy to visualize.
+This is mainly about 2d TQFTs, where the concept of "Frobenius algebra" reigns supreme, and everything is very easy to visualize.

 When we go up to 3-dimensional spacetime life gets harder, but also more interesting.
-This book isn\'t so easy, but it\'s packed with beautiful math and wonderfully drawn pictures:
+This book isn't so easy, but it's packed with beautiful math and wonderfully drawn pictures:

 13\) Thomas Kerler and Volodymyr L. Lyubashenko, Non-Semisimple